WheteThunger/MonumentAddons/README.md

 ## Features

-- Allows spawning entities at monuments, which respawn after server restarts and wipes
+Easily spawn entities at monuments, which auto spawn after restarts and wipes.

+- Setup is done in-game, no config needed
-- Familiar syntax for spawning entities, similar to `spawn <entity>`
+- Uses familiar command syntax, based on `spawn <entity>`
-- Placement is automatically determined relative to monuments, so you only need to place each entity once, and it will respawn in the correct position and rotation on any map seed for every monument with the same prefab name
+- Works on any map seed and accounts for terrain height
-- Spawned entities are indestructible, have free electricity, and cannot be picked up
+- Monument entities are indestructible, have free electricity, and cannot be picked up
 - Supports cargo ship and train stations

 ### Compared to similar plugins